(Photography courtesy of Anna Kapustina at Pexels)

 In order to make the right decision for how to best serve up a frosty one at your venue, you have to know the pros and cons of different tap systems.

-Whether you’re looking to install a totally new system, or upgrade your existing taps, there are a few options that range in monetary and spacial cost.
+Whether in 2022 you’re looking to install a totally new system, or upgrade your existing taps, there are a few options that range in monetary and spacial cost.
 The three systems we’ll be diving into are: the kegerator, direct draw, and long draw tap systems.

 Least Expensive Beer Tap System